 To start building your Gantt chart, click on Timeline from scratch from the web tool's New tab or choose one of the templates available.
 In our case, we went for the first option, so you can see how to make a Gantt from top to bottom.

 Selecting the Timeline from scratch option will open the Data View, where you can add and edit data.

 Use the Data View tab to list your project’s tasks and their due dates and make a few styling choices such as choosing the shapes and colors of your items.
-Office Timeline Online will instantly transform this data into a graphic and display a live preview of it on the right.
-When you’re ready, open the Timeline View to see your graphic in full size and start customizing it.
-You can do this by either clicking on the preview image or selecting the Timeline tab above your data list.
+Office Timeline Online will automatically transform this data into a Gantt chart.
+When you’re ready, select the Timeline tab above your data list to see your graphic and start customizing it.

 At this point, you can customize any detail on your newly created Gantt chart with just a few clicks.
 From the Timeline tab, you can change any color, shape, and font, adjust the tasks' position and spacing, or choose to show details such as Task Duration or Percentage Complete.
 Whenever you want to add more tasks, you can instantly switch back to the Data View and enter their details.
 You can see on our final Gantt chart below that we have included some milestones too, which will help in tracking our project.

 If you have a free Office Timeline Online account, the Gantt charts you make will be instantly saved in the cloud, which means you can return to them at any time and adjust them as plans change.
 The Timeline View lets you update task and milestone dates right on the graphic with a simple drag & drop, while the Data tab makes adding and editing items fast and easy.
 Once finished, turn your Gantt chart into an editable PowerPoint slide so you can easily include it in presentations.